onflow/flow/docs/content/support/flow-port/index.md

  4. Go to the Manager screen in Ledger Live and search for ‘Flow’.
  5. You should see the Flow app.
 Install it and follow the instructions on the device.

    - a.)
-NOTE: If the Flow App does not appear, it may be because you are on an outdated version.
+NOTE: If the Flow app does not appear, it may be because your device is using an outdated firmware version.

 ### Navigate to Flow Port to Create an Address